12730d/127.4.235.30d/README.md

 Any scripts, software, or other services offered in this repository are proprietary execution files built with {30D} client code.

-You can request the decryption key:
+You can request the decryption key:🔏

 ### Email
 - [x] 127.30d.pastor976@slmail.me